attilaszuts/dscience-1/README.md

 ## Machine Learning #1 and #2

-This repo contains materials for the introductory/intermediate Machine Learning (ML) courses (4 credits total) taught in the [MSc in Business Analytics program](https://economics.ceu.edu/program/master-science-business-analytics) at the Central European University (CEU) starting January 2018.
+This repo contains materials for the introductory/intermediate Machine Learning (ML) courses (3 credits total) taught in the [MSc in Business Analytics program](https://economics.ceu.edu/program/master-science-business-analytics) at the Central European University (CEU), 2019.
+The material for 2018 can be found on branch '2018'.
 The material for the previous 2-credit course taught in 2016 and 2017 can be found [here](https://github.com/szilard/teach-data-science-msc-analytics-ceu).

+### Course Design and Instructors

+Zoltán Papp <br>
+Jenő Pál (TA)

+### Initial Course Designer (and Instructor pre-2018):

+Szilárd Pafka <br>

 ### Course Description and Objectives